etai1987-ux/Webpage/content/shop/_index.md

 title = 'Shop'
 date = 2025-11-03T11:56:06Z
 +++
-Welcome to our furniture shop!
-Browse handcrafted cabinets, tables, and more below.
-Contact us for custom orders.
+Welcome to my furniture shop.
+The items belwo are presently available to purchase.
+If you wish to see more of my repertouir please visit the 'Portfolio' section.
+If you would like me to make you something else, please feel free to contact me for custom orders.

 ## For Sale